ThatChair/PoseAnalysis/README.md

 To install, simply pick which version you wish from releases on the left.

-For the .ZIP releases, you need to simply unzip the file in the place you wish, then the app should work.
-Just double-click the PoseAnalysis.JAR file to run.
+Once you pick a release, you need to simply unzip the file in the place you wish, then the app should work.
+Just double-click the PoseAnalysis.JAR or PoseAnalysis.EXE file to run.

-For the .EXE releases (Only for windows), you double click the downloaded EXE file, follow the instructions, then double click PoseAnalysis.EXE in the location you specified

 ## Built With

 * [JavaFX](https://openjfx.io/) - The UI library behind the app
 * [Google Mediapipe](https://developers.google.com/mediapipe) - The AI Pose Analysis powering the app
 * [Gradle](https://gradle.org/) - Dependency Management
 * [Launch4J](https://launch4j.sourceforge.net/index.html) - JAR-EXE wrapper
-* [InnoSetup](https://jrsoftware.org/) -  Used to make the windows installer

 ## License